China Eastern Airlines

-It is the second largest airline in China, in terms of passenger traffic, after China Southern Airlines.
-In 2021, its operation revenue is 67,127 million RMB.
-Its total asset is 286,548 million RMB.
-China Eastern and its subsidiary Shanghai Airlines became the 14th member of SkyTeam on 21 June 2011.
-The parent company of China Eastern Airlines Corporation Limited is China Eastern Air Holding Company.
+China Eastern’s main hubs are Shanghai Pudong International Airport and Shanghai Hongqiao International Airport, both located in Shanghai.
+In terms of passenger traffic, it is the country's second largest airline after China Southern Airlines.
+In 2021, its operational revenue was 67,127 million RMB with assets totaling 286,548 million RMB.
+China Eastern (along with its subsidiary Shanghai Airlines) became the 14th member of SkyTeam on June 21, 2011.